wiris/html-integrations/docs/development/testing/README.md

 ### Local Development
 The `yarn test:e2e` script is defined in the main package.json and runs the E2E tests.

-Playwright is configured to pre-build both the package and test site (`demos` folder) for the configured editors and deploy them in order to run the test.
+Playwright is configured to pre-build and deploy both the package and test site (`demos` folder) for the configured editors and deploy them in order to run the test.
 Don't pre-deploy the test page, Playwright will do it by itself.

 ```bash